 Increased debonding at the pulpal floor of deep Class I and II restorations has been reported when bulk curing some BRCs, compared to when an incremental filling technique was used.
 This observation remains under investigation.

-Some, but not all, BRCs use larger filler particles that help to increase their translucency and depth of cure.
+Some, but not all, BRCs use larger filler particles.
 Historically, composites with large filler particles have generally shown higher wear rates, which may be clinically relevant if the BRC is not capped with a typical microhybrid or nanohybrid composite.
 Also, most flowable BRCs should be capped with a traditional sculptable composite to create the occlusal anatomy and to provide an esthetically pleasing, strong and wear-resistant surface.
 (Pic 3)

 Guidelines for success